 Now, more Chromebooks are coming to the limelight and Google has even offered an entire portal system called Google for Education.
 This makes me more confident to share the best Chromebook for teachers to invest in.

 I have prepared this review to help you understand how Chromebooks work and perform.
-I am also sharing with you my top 10 picks for the best Chromebooks ideal for both educators and students.
+I am also sharing my top 10 picks for the best Chromebooks ideal for both educators and students.

 What is a Chromebook?

-Chromebooks are lightweight laptops that heavily depend on Google Chrome.
-They can be brought anywhere and they sure have a perfect spot in your backpack.
+Chromebooks are generally called the lightweight laptops that are strongly powered by Google Chrome.
+They are available worldwide, easy to carry, and surely has a perfect spot in your backpack.

-Chrome OS has its entire focus on the most important part of a computer: your browser.
-In a Chromebook, the file manager, app launcher, taskbar, and so on, resides mainly within a Chrome tab.
-This enables a super-fast startup and snappy performance.
+Chrome OS focuses on the most important part of a computer which is your browser.
+Because the taskbar, file manager, app launcher, and so on, dwells within a Chrome tab, this allows for a super-fast startup and performance.

-While Chrome OS specializes in Google’s services, like Gmail, YouTube, Maps, and Docs, you can still install web-based Chrome Apps from the Chrome Web Store.
-However, Google is discontinuing Chrome apps on macOS, Linux, and Windows for the reason that are rarely used.
-The good news is Google remains open to the possibility of pulling the plug on Chrome Apps for Chromebooks in June 2022.
+Chrome OS specializes in Google’s services, like Gmail, YouTube, Maps, and Docs, but you can install web-based Chrome Apps from the Chrome Web Store.
+However, Chrome apps on macOS, Linux, and Windows are discontinued by Google as they are seen rarely used.
+The good news is Google is not closing its doors to incorporating Chrome Apps for Chromebooks in the year 2022.

 Are you in a hurry?
 Take a peek at the top 3 Chromebook EDITOR’S CHOICE.

 - Lightweight and easy to carry with barely 2 pounds and 13-mm thin design